2009

 Pans:

-If you are looking for authentic Shanghainese cuisine, check this place out.
-Do not come here for the General’s Chicken.
-The food is decent and priced well.
+If you are looking for authentic Shanghainese cuisine, check out Sunny Shanghai.
+We recently returned from Shanghai, helping extend our understanding of Shanghai cuisine and found this place a sleeper hit.
+Do not come here for generic items like the General’s Chicken.
+The food at Sunny Shanghai is decent and priced well.

 Come Back?